mpv-player/mpv/DOCS/man/options.rst

     Default: ``libaom-av1``

 ``--screenshot-avif-pixfmt=<format>``
-    Specify the pixel format to the libavcodec encoder.
+    Specify the pixel format for the libavcodec encoder.
+Defaults to empty, which lets mpv pick one close to the source format.

-    Default: ``yuv420p``

 ``--screenshot-avif-opts=key1=value1,key2=value2,...``
     Specifies libavcodec options for selected encoder.
 For more information,